Riverside Church: Design

 Upon Riverside Church's completion, its design received both praise and criticism.
 In mid-1931, The American Architect published pieces in mid-1931 that featured a critical viewpoint from Columbia architecture professor Walter A. Taylor and a rebuttal from architect Charles Crane, who had worked on the project with Pelton.
 While Taylor believed the design should have been more modernist, Crane defended Pelton's Gothic design as being "fundamentally Christian".
 The writers of the 1939 WPA Guide to New York City said the tower's features make the "building itself seem smaller than it is, so that its scale is scarcely impressive, even when seen at close range".
-Other critics called the building's exterior overly opulent; according to one critic, when considered along the progressive ideology, the Gothic design "can only be interpreted as an outward confession that religion is dead".
+Other critics called the building's exterior overly opulent; according to one critic, when considered along with the progressive ideology, the Gothic design "can only be interpreted as an outward confession that religion is dead".
 The New York Sun referred to the building as one of the "most outstanding additions" to New York City's church architecture "in recent years".
 Eric Nash, in his book Manhattan Skyscrapers, called Riverside Church "Manhattan's last great eclectic skyscraper" while the AIA Guide to New York City dubbed the church "easily the most prominent architectural work along the Hudson [River] from midtown to the George Washington Bridge".